Rokas-Augunas-Eng/crypoto-currency-app/README.md

 ## General info

 A crypto currency app, which fecthes data from an API and displays the latests crypto currencies.
-The table shows the crypto icon, price volumen in the last 24 hours and percentage change.
+The table shows the crypto icon, price, volume traded in the last 24 hours and percentage change.
 The app uses Vue.js and TypeScript.

 ## Setup

-First cd into the repository fron-end and install dependencies, run the following in the terminal:
+First cd into the repository front-end and install dependencies, run the following in the terminal:

 ```bash
 cd front-end